 Practicing Sociocracy 3.0 helps people appreciate the essential value that these core principles bring – both to individuals and to organizations – and supports their integration into organizational culture.

-The Principle of Empiricism: Test all assumptions you rely on, through experiments and continuous revision.
+The Principle of Empiricism: Test all assumptions you rely on, through experiments and continuous revision, so that you learn fast, make sense of things and navigate complexity as effectively as you can.

-The Principle of Transparency: Record all information that is valuable for the organization, and make it accessible to everyone, unless there is a reason for confidentiality.
+The Principle of Transparency: Record all information that is valuable for the organization, and make it accessible to everyone in the organization, unless there is a reason for confidentiality, so that everyone has the information they need to understand how to do their work in a way that contributes most effectively to the whole.